SkunkworksAI/hydra-moe/README.md

 ## Roadmap
 In less than 2 weeks (in July), our community came together to build a viable OSS MoE.
 Since then, we've been expanding our experiments, improving designs, implementing new archs, performing sweeps, optimizing code and evaluating models.

-Over the next weeks, we are exploring new architectures as well as optimizing, training and scaling existing performant architectures.
-Our objective is to achieve SOTA performance within the next months by scaling a 70B base model with our most performant MoE arch.
+For the next few weeks, we will be exploring new architectures as well as optimizing, training and scaling existing performant architectures.
+Our objective is to achieve SOTA performance within the coming months by scaling a 70B base model with our most performant MoE arch.
 We fully open-source all datasets, code and models.

 ## Release Plan
 We open-source everything.
 Currently, all of our datasets and trained experts are open-sourced on the HydraLM HF repo.
 In the next month(s), we will open-source the training/inference infrastructure for anyone to easily and rapidly build their own Hydra-MoE with custom data.
 We aim to continuously open-source more advanced architectures as we scale and validate them.

 ## Compute Requirements

-Skunkworks team is currently seeking supporters/sponsors to provide us access to reliable continuous compute for the next 3-6 months.
+The Skunkworks team is currently seeking supporters/sponsors to provide us access to reliable continuous compute for the next 3-6 months.
 Our target compute objective is 64x GPUs (preferably H100s/A100s).
 This compute will help us scale our MoE experiments and the most performant MoE architecture to GPT-4 level performance.

 ## Contributors and Collaborations